d141/wl-terraform-quickstart-1/README.md

 **Disclaimers**:
 - There is no dedicated warranty or support for this Terraform script.
 Please raise GitHub issues as needed.
 - Please contact your Databricks representative if you're interested in a white label solution.
 This QuickStart will **not** work on a standard Databricks account.
+- This QuickStart **will** create a SQL warehouse and data engineering cluster in the workspace.
+Please be considerate and shut these downs for cost savings.

 # Getting Started